Le0Hnard/bookings-manager-app/README.md

 # bookings-manager-app
-# An practice app used to learn React Hooks.
+# A practice app used to learn React Hooks.